meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC14 - Help
 #### MSS:
-1. Library manager requests to help.
+1. Library manager intends to access help.
 2. Library manager enters the command.
 3. MyBookshelf pops up a help window.

 ***Use case ends***

 #### Extensions:
 * *a.
-At any time, library manager chooses to cancel help.<br>
+At any time, library manager chooses to cancel to access for help.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***